earthly/earthly/docs/guides/ci-integration.md

 Integrating Earthly into your CI is simply a matter of automating the same steps you would use for your local installation.
 In this guide, we will walk through this process.

-## Step 1: Ensure Docker and Git are available
+## Step 1: Ensure pre-requisited are available

+### Docker and Git

-The first step is to ensure that Earthly's pre-requisites are available.
-On many CI systems both of these are available in the default base image or environment.
+The first step is to ensure that Earthly's pre-requisites, Docker and Git, are available.
+On many CI systems both of these already exist in the default base image or environment.
 Refer to your provider's documentation.

 Vendors known to include these dependencies: